gigaSproule/swagger-gradle-plugin/README.md

 ```groovy
 attachSwaggerArtifact = true
 ```
-The above setting attaches the generated file to Gradle for install/deploy purpose with `swagger.json` as classifier and `json` as type.
+The above setting attaches the generated file to Gradle for install/deploy purpose with `swaggerDirectory`'s name as classifier and the `outputFormat` as type.

 Please note that when using the `maven-publish` plugin instead of the `maven` plugin, the classifier _must_ be specified in the configuration as it uses a different mechanism for the classifier.
 This is especially important when using multiple `apiSource` closures.
 Example:
 ```groovy